 Packing for a holiday is stressful enough, but when you’re travelling with pets, you need to take along even more supplies to keep them happy and healthy.
 These include any medications that they’re on, the food and treats that they eat daily, and, of course, things like litter boxes for cats and leashes for dogs.

 Whenever you travel with animals, you should always carry a health certificate, as well as medical records, with you as well.
 Also, make sure that your pets are up-to-date on any required vaccinations for the destination that you’re travelling to.
+Additionally, keeping your pet insured is also a good idea.

 Expect Extra Legwork for Booking You Trip